SerPS92/product-crud-api/README.md

 - User: `product_user`
 - Password: `product_password`
 - Port: `3306`
-- Flyway automatically runs migrations from `src/main/resources/db/migration`.
+- Flyway automatically runs migrations from `src/main/resources/db/migration` when the application starts.
 - Hibernate uses `ddl-auto: validate`, so tables are not created or updated by Hibernate.

 To reset the database from scratch: